 Many retailers depend on their suppliers (manufacturers, importers, and/or wholesalers) to provide products that comply with product laws.
 However, under some laws, the retailer may be subject to enforcement for selling non-compliant products even if the supplier indicated that the product was compliant.
 Given the potential risk to retailers, it is critically important for a retailer to understand the applicable regulations and use reliable suppliers.
 Contract language putting the compliance burden on your vendors may give you basis for an action against them should they provide non-compliant products.
 However, depending on the location and situation of the supplier, these provisions may be difficult to enforce, and the existence of an indemnity generally does not relieve the retailer from its responsibility to respond to an agency enforcement action.

-The EPA regulates pesticides, including registration, labeling, and other management requirements, under the Federal Insecticide, Fungicide and Rodenticide Act (FIFRA) and its implementing regulations at 40 CFR 152.
+The EPA regulates pesticides, including registration, labeling, and other management requirements, under the Federal Insecticide, Fungicide and Rodenticide Act (FIFRA) and its implementing regulations at 40 CFR 152 to 180.
 There are also state and local pesticides requirements (including separate state registration requirements and a special mill assessment in states such as California on the first sale of a pesticide into or within the state).
 The National Pesticide Information Center provides a list of relevant local and state agencies.
 Private label products and retailer-created descriptions and advertising copy all create specific and complex compliance obligations for retailers under FIFRA and parallel state programs.

 Any product that claims to control, repel, or mitigate any pest (including but not limited to bacteria, mold, mildew, algae, etc.) is considered a pesticide and is regulated under FIFRA.
 This means that in addition to pesticides such as bug killers and rat poison, some household products such as bleach, sanitizers, disinfectants, products that claim to kill germs on surfaces other than the human body, and insect repellants are also pesticides.
 Devices designed to kill or repel pests such as fly traps, high frequency sound generators, and mole thumpers are also regulated under FIFRA (the requirements differ from requirements applicable to pesticides generally), but human powered devices such as fly swatters are not covered.
 Product claims made in retailers' advertising copy can also bring products they sell within the scope of FIFRA, even if the product manufacturer did not intend the product to be used as a pesticide.